TowerofHanoi/towerofhanoi.github.io/_posts/2015-10-24-StackStuff.md

     72

 So, we have to write 72 characters before the RIP.
-We can also notice another thing, that is that at 0x7ffd46f25118 we have the return address from the require_auth() function, but that we overwrote the last 2 bytes of this address.
+We can also notice another thing: 0x7ffd46f25118 is very similar to the return address from the require_auth() function, but with the last 2 bytes being overwritten.
 We can easily verify this:

     gdb-peda$ disas handle_request
     Dump of assembler code for function handle_request: